mariejuhl/ST-Window-Kriging/README.md

 ### Description
 The project **ST-Window-Kriging** available in Jupyter Notebook format can be used to produce daily Sea Level Anomalie Grids from along-track satellite altimetry data for California in 2018.
+The gridded data are published at SEANOE under https://doi.org/10.17882/103947.

 The approach is based on Ordinary Kriging in a moving $\pm$ 5 days time window around the target day.
 Kriging is done building a empirical variogram from the observations (along-track data) and fitting a sum-metric semi-variogram model, which is the base for the Kriging matrix.
+For details on Kriging we recommend literature listed below.
 The approach uses along-track data from CMEMS as input data (https://doi.org/10.48670/moi-00146) and produced gridded data comparable to their maps (https://doi.org/10.48670/moi-00149).

 ### Installation